elkirkmo/ssc15/README.md

 ssc15
-a wordpress theme for the 2015 Sea Scout Cup
+a wordpress theme for the 2015 Sea Scout Cup.

 Built on <a href="https://github.com/automattic/_s">_s</a>